sripberger/ya-error/README.md

 # ya-error
-Yet another error class for Node
+Yet another error class for Node.

+Work in progress.